Laboratory test

 Electric incinerating toilets are becoming increasingly popular in properties which do not have running water and sewerage systems.
 Instead of flushing the waste into the sewer, urine, faeces and toilet paper are collected in a container and burned at high temperature so that only a small quantity of ash remains.

 The incineration process involves heating the waste to a temperature of 500–600 °C. The air supply required for combustion is drawn either from the room or from outside the building, depending on how the toilet is designed.
 The combustion gases are vented through a flue and the ash after incineration is collected in an ash pan in the body of the toilet.
+If everything works as it should, only a small quantity of ash remains after the toilet visit, and the ash pan will probably not need to be emptied more than once a week.

 But how well do the various toilets function?
 To find this out, Testfakta Research, on the instructions of Cinderella Eco Solutions, carried out a comprehensive laboratory test of all the incinerating toilets sold on the Nordic market.